LiYue4687/WeatherApp/README.md

 2023/11/28:An initial database has been added, which records the adcodes and names of all cities. complete the database init, and changed the database structure.

+2023/11/30:Add the screen of manage the cities, accomplish the function of show the cities and slide to delete.

 # TODO List
 View